 where the subscript s indicates that it is the sprung body and the subscript b indicates that this is calculated in the body frame of reference.
 The first term represents the moment of inertia tensor as calculated about the body center of mass.
 The zero elements on the off diagonal terms arise from the assumed vehicular symmetry when viewed in the x-y and y-z planes.
 Because the vehicle lacks symmetry when viewed on the x-z plane, this off diagonal term must be included as shown in Figure 5.
-The second term represents the corrections from the parallel axis theorem and the fact that the actual body origin is not the body center of mass, but slightly behind and below as has been shown
+The second term represents the corrections from the parallel axis theorem and the fact that the actual body origin is not the body center of mass, but slightly behind and below as has been shown.

+Figure 5: Symmetric and asymmetric planes of vehicle

 Now that the moment of inertia tensor has been defined in the body frame of reference, it is necessary that it be projected into the chassis frame of reference.
 The rotation matrix for the transformation is given by